 My only complaint about UberEats is that you can’t order drinks, other than the occasional overpriced juice bottle or specialty coffee.
 So if you want a bottle of water or soda, you’ll have to buy it elsewhere.

-UberEats has a different menu every day and while the selection is limited, there is usually something for everyone’s dietary needs.
+UberEats has a different menu every day.
+While the selection is limited, there is usually something for everyone’s dietary needs.
 They also run some pretty fun promotions.
 Last week they served deep-dish pizza along with a digital download of Home Alone for just $6 to celebrate the movie’s 25 year anniversary.
 A few days after that, they ran a promotion where they sent out real Italian grandmothers to prepare and deliver authentic Italian meals.
 You really have to commend their creativity.

-Anyway, I found UberEats to be a very convenient option for those times when you don’t feel like leaving the office but also don’t want to eat crackers for lunch.
+Anyway, UberEats is very convenient for those times when you don’t feel like leaving the office but also don’t want to eat crackers for lunch.
 All you have to do is press a couple of buttons, then wait by the curb for the driver to drop off your food.
-Plus, with this Gilt deal you get $10 off your first order, so it’s definitely worth trying.
+Plus, with this Gilt deal you get $10 off your first order.
+So it’s definitely worth trying.

 Have you used UberEats before?
 What has your experience been with the service?